sbraham/ProjectGilgamesh/README.md

 This was developed with the aim of finding out how the game will run and gain some intuitian about the program

 The file Game_of_Ur-v2.py contains the second version of the game (WORK IN PROGRESS) - built better and runs better with a compleat menu and end of game handling
-This version of the game is what the AIs will work with
+This version of the game allows for a fully functional game with human input or random input as will as a auto play feature to instantly run X number of games (only with random inputs) - this version does not yet have AI functionality

+The direcotry Game_of_Ur-v3.py contains the python files that are used to run the 3rd version of this project (WORK IN PROGRESS)